BeforeWave/agent-helm/docs/configuration.md

       - git clean
 ```

+Command policy should be treated as an additional restriction layer rather than as a replacement for filesystem, network, environment, or Sandbox enforcement.

+Workspace command restrictions are combined with user-level policy, and deny rules remain restrictive.

 ### Environment

-Host environment access is name-scoped:
+Host environment access is name-scoped.

+Example:

 ```yaml
 execution: